lino-framework/book/docs/specs/dumps.rst

 Error messages
 ==============

-Here we try to call :manage:`dumpy` in some invalid ways, just to demonstrate the possible error messages.
+Here we try to call :manage:`dump2y` in some invalid ways, just to demonstrate the possible error messages.

 >>> shell("python manage_a.py dump2py")